webplatform/docs/guides/the_basics_of_html/index.md

 there are exceptions: some elements do not contain either text or nested elements, for example <code>img</code>.

 An element within another element is also referred to as a "child" element.
-So in the above example, <code>abbr</code> is a child of
+So in the below example, <code>abbr</code> is a child of
 <code>h1</code>, which is itself a child of <code>header</code>.
 Conversely, the <code>header</code> element
 would be referred to as the "parent" of the <code>h1</code> element, which is the parent of <code>abbr</code>.
 This parent/child concept is important, as it forms the basis of CSS (Cascading Stylesheet Specification) and is heavily used in JavaScript.